A Hangover You Don't Deserve

-Background

 The album's name came from lead guitarist Chris Burney, who was also the name inspiration for the band's previous effort, Drunk Enough to Dance.

+Background and recording

+After the success of the band's previous release, Drunk Enough to Dance, especially with the single "Girl All the Bad Guys Want" earning a Grammy nomination, the band were given a higher budget and confidence from their label Jive Records, thus giving them more freedom for the recording sessions.

+Producer Butch Walker, who worked on their previous effort, teamed up with the band again, co-writing and producing three tracks with singer Jaret Reddick.
+However, Reddick would then ultimately decide to have Walker work on the pre-production instead, with himself and engineer Russ-T Cobb handling most of the production.

 "Almost" was meant to be the first single off the album.
-However, the band would receive a call from Butch Walker's manager, who suggested the band cover the SR-71 song "1985".
+However, the band would receive a call from Walker's manager, who suggested the band cover the SR-71 song "1985", which was only available in Japan on their third album Here We Go Again.
 Upon hearing the song, Reddick felt the subject matter didn't meet the band's criteria, so he asked SR-71 frontman Mitch Allan if he could make changes to the song, to which Allan said yes.

-Critical reception
+Release and reception

+The album's lead single, "1985", released on July 27, 2004, and upon release, charted no. 23 on the US Billboard Hot 100, with a no. 10 peak on the US Pop Airplay chart.
+The album released on September 14, 2004, peaking at no. 37 on the US Billboard 200.
+The album's second single, "Almost" released on January 4, 2005, charting no. 45 on the Hot 100 and no. 1 on the UK OCC Rock & Metal Singles chart.
+The third and final single, "Ohio (Come Back to Texas)", released on November 17, 2005.
+The album, alongside the single "Almost," were certified Gold by the RIAA in 2005, while "1985" was certified 2× Platinum in 2019.

 Johnny Loftus, writing for AllMusic, praised the catchability of the first three tracks and Jaret Reddick's songwriting on songs like "Ohio (Come Back to Texas)", but was critical of the album containing typical pop punk production ("stuff like piano breaks, compressed vocals, and steppe farm chorus guitars") that made the band sound too close to similar bands like Goldfinger and Lit, saying that "most of the time it's very hard to hear Bowling for Soup around Hangovers radio and video-ready sheen."
 Entertainment Weekly writer Brian Hiatt felt that tracks like "1985" were not enough to sustain a whole album, saying that, "Like a lower-SATs version of Fountains of Wayne, the Texas quartet tries to write silly/clever lyrics to go atop their high-carb pop melodies.
 But too much of the humor (rhyming "Miss Texas" with "bigger breast-es"?) functions on a Jackass: The Band level."